crescentheaded/crescentheaded/README.md

 ## — you are weird.
 How do i convey this opinion to you?
 no fucking idea yet (◞‸◟) i really expect myself to fill **the contacts in the profile** one day...

-please keep in mind that **a also speak Russian**, so there is no problem in talking to me in it too!
+please keep in mind that **a also speak russian**, so there is no problem in talking to me in it too!